 Whole House Surge Protectors

 Whole house surge protectors allow good electricity from your utility provider to come in, while also preventing surges from inside your home.
 This regulation of good electricity offers superior surge protection for your whole house.

 Bryant Electric Service works with Eaton Electrical, one of the biggest names in power grid safety.
 Together, they offer whole house surge protection, which can prevent surges before they reach your home.

 The devices used to prevent whole house surges mount easily into your breaker box or inside the main panel in your home.
 The surge protector takes in the electricity and prevents it from going to your power grid.

 Once the electricity is in the box, the protector puts it in the ground.
 The ground prevents electricity from affecting any electrical sources around it, making it a safe repository for any excess power.

 Bryant Electric Service has installed Whole House Surge Protection for many of our clients.
 We have seen the results work hundreds of times.
 We want to bring that success to your home or business’s electrical grid.

 A ground fault circuit interrupter, or GFCI, can prevent electricity from leaking out of the wiring.
 A well designed GFCI can shut off the flow of electricity to the appliance and can be turned on with the press of a button.

 GFCI, also known as Residual Current Devices (RCD), are required by law to be installed.
 You can find any compliant outlets by identifying a small hole beneath the two-pronged socket for appliances.
 Additionally, if you find a three-pronged outlet with two buttons in the middle, you are looking at a GFCI compliant outlet.

-Call Bryant Electric Service at 512-402-8587 if you think you have non-compliant GFCI wall sockets.
+Contact Bryant Electric Service if you think you have non-compliant GFCI wall sockets.
 Our team of electricians can look at the system and install any needed GFCI components.
 Get up to code and help protect your home from surges.